guptv93/guptv93.github.io/_probability/discrete_variables.md

 ## Conditioning on other RVs; Independence of RVs; Hat Problem
 *Lecture 07*

-#### Overview
+### Overview

 In this part, we study conditioning of random variables on other random variables (as opposed to events, which we studied in last lecture).
 This is mainly just new notations and very straight-forward extension of concepts of joint PMF and conditionality.
 Then we introduce independence of random variables.
 We study  the properties of expectations and variances for independent random variables.
-Finally, we study the Hat Problem and try to solve it using independence of random variables.
+Finally, we study the Hat Problem and try to solve it using the tools we've developed so far.

-#### Conditioning (on Random Variables)
+### Conditioning (on Random Variables)

 We have studied conditional probability of a random variable given an event (in the previous lecture).
-We also studies the Joint PMF of two different random variables.
+We also studied the Joint PMF of two different random variables.
 Now we study conditional probability of a random variable given value of another random variable.

 $$
 p_{X \mid Y}(x \mid y) = \frac{p_{X,Y}(x,y)}{p_Y(y)}
 $$

-Other conditional identities also translate as in for PMF conditioned on another random variable:
+Most conditional identities translate as is for PMF conditioned on another random variable:

 $$
 \begin{align}